-Our junior EYC program is for our Middle schoolers in 6th-8th grade.
-This group meets twice a month, once on the third Sunday of every month from4-6 and again on a special, alternating Sunday of the month with various times.
+Our junior EYC program is for our middle schoolers in 6th-8th grade.
+This group meets twice a month, once on the third Sunday of every month from 4-6 PM and again on a special, alternating Sunday of the month with various times.
 These meet-ups do not include a heavy curriculum and are simply to provide fun activities for our youth to build relationships and enjoy their time with the church.
 Examples of these events such as movie nights and whirly ball are fun fellowship times for our Middle schoolers!

 ** EYC gatherings are currently taking place as combined events due to COVID-19.
 The youth meet in person once a month for Bible study and once for a fun, outdoor, and socially distanced event.**

 Acolytes at HIEC

 At Holy Innocents, we value the role that young people play in our community and offer many opportunities for them to engage in the life of our parish.
 One such way is to participate as an acolyte in our worship services.
 Our youth can jump in on this opportunity anytime between 6th-12th grade and have training classes available for them throughout the school year.
 They enjoy fun perks such as pizza parties, pool parties, and an award ceremony at the end of the year!